faasm/faasm/docs/genomics.md

 # Genomics Use-case

+The genomics use-case involves multiple Faasm functions:

+- `gene/mapper` - the top-level entry function.
+This spawns a child to handle each chunk of reads data.
+- `gene/mapper_worker[1-n]` - each of these functions handles the mapping for a different chunk of the index.

+There will be as many `gene/mapper_worker` functions as there are chunks of the index.
+A basic division of the human genome will be into chromosomes, in this case we will have 25 `mapper_worker` functions.
+Each of these workers gets called once per chunk of reads data.

 ## Data

-You can download the genomics data then upload with:
+You can download the genomics data then upload to Faasm with:

 ```
 inv genomics-download-s3